 Note that different provisions apply to children who acquire Looked After status as a result of a remand to local authority accommodation or Youth Detention Accommodation.
 In relation to those children, please see Remands to Local Authority Accommodation or to Youth Detention Accommodation Procedure, Care Planning for Young People on Remand.RELEVANT LINK

 The Virtual School is not a teaching institution.
 It is "a model by which the LA can provide services and support for the education of looked after children and a constructive challenge to those providing the services".
 It works closely with Social Care as well as other agencies and departments within the Local Authority so that there is a holistic and comprehensive approach to the support of LAC in all areas of their lives.
 We provide information and advice to the parents of previously looked after children attending Merton schools.

 Our overall aim is to secure high quality provision and help to produce better educational outcomes for Looked After Children by working to ensure they reach their potential by making the best possible progress, achieving appropriate standards and qualifications so that they have better life chances.

-We work on behalf of and with looked after children who are of school age and either looked after by Merton or are schooled in Merton and care leavers who are in education and training up to the age of 25.
+We work on behalf of and with looked children who are of school age and either looked after by Merton or are schooled in Merton and care leavers who are in education and training up to the age of 25.